The Republicans (France)

-LR, as previously the UMP, used to be one of the two major political parties in the French Fifth Republic along with the centre-left Socialist Party.
-It is the largest party in the Senate since 2014.
-Its candidate in the 2017 presidential election, former Prime Minister François Fillon, placed third in the first round, with 20% of the vote.
-Following the 2017 legislative election, LR became the second-largest party in the National Assembly, behind President Emmanuel Macron's La République En Marche! party.
-After disappointing results in the 2019 European Parliament election, party leader Laurent Wauquiez resigned.
-He was replaced by Christian Jacob, who remained in office until after the 2022 legislative election, which saw LR lose half its seats although it became the kingmaker in a hung parliament.
-In the 2022 presidential election, LR nominee Valérie Pécresse placed fifth with 4.7% of the first-round vote, which was deemed disappointing.
-Eric Ciotti became President of LR after the 2022 leadership election.
+The UMP used to be one of the two major political parties in the Fifth Republic, along with the centre-left Socialist Party, before being eclipsed by the National Rally and Renaissance.
+The LR candidate in the 2017 presidential election, former Prime Minister François Fillon, placed third in the first round, with 20.0% of the vote.
+Following the 2017 legislative election, LR became the second-largest party in the National Assembly, behind President Emmanuel Macron's La République En Marche! party (later renamed Renaissance).
+After a disappointing result in the 2019 European Parliament election, party leader Laurent Wauquiez resigned.
+He was replaced by Christian Jacob, who remained in office until after the 2022 legislative election, which saw LR lose half of its seats, although it became the kingmaker in a hung parliament.
+One month before, in the 2022 presidential election, LR nominee Valérie Pécresse placed fifth with 4.7% of the vote.
+Despite those setbacks, LR was still the largest party in the Senate and headed a plurality of regions of France. Éric Ciotti became president of LR after the 2022 leadership election.
+In the run-up of the 2024 French legislative election Ciotti came out in favour of an electoral alliance with National Rally.
+This would have reversed the historic cordon sanitaire that the party had regarding the group.
+Ciotti was soon removed from his position, which led to a leadership crisis.
+In May 2025, Bruno Retailleau was elected president of the party.

-LR is a member of the European People's Party (EPP), the Centrist Democrat International (CDI) and the International Democrat Union (IDU).